RowFest 2025 & Ford Lake Rowing Course FAQs

 Are there any activities that should be avoided on the rowing course?

 We suggest that water enthusiasts avoid tubing, water skiing, and swimming along the lines as it could heighten the risk of body parts becoming tangled in the rope leaders attached the buoys and could potentially cause injury.
+Water patrol will be in place to assist boat traffic and safety.
+There will be a "no wake" zone enforced near the course during the event.

 Why is this course on Ford Lake?